meriac/blinkenstick/README.md

 blinkenstick
 ============

-Persistence of Vision & light painting using the Raspberry Pi.
+Persistence of Vision & light painting using the Raspberry Pi using LPD8806 based RGB strips.

-Find more pictures at http://goo.gl/X6JW2b
+See some example pictures at https://www.flickr.com/groups/blinkenstick/